Noise-Adaptive Layerwise Learning Rates: Accelerating Geometry-Aware Optimization for Deep Neural Network Training: Our Method

 \textbf{Noise-Adaptive Layer-wise Learning Rates.} To capture the heterogeneous noise levels across different layers, we introduce noise-adaptive layer-wise learning rates, which dynamically scale the stepsize of each layer according to its estimated stochastic gradient variance.
 Specifically, we maintain a variance tracker $H_{t}^{\ell} = \beta_2 H_{t-1}^{\ell} + (1-\beta_2) \|G_{t}^{\ell}-\tilde{G}_t^{\ell}\|_{*}^2$ (line 7), where $\beta_2\in(0,1)$ serves as a momentum-like parameter that smooths the estimate, akin to second-moment accumulation in adaptive optimizers.
 The resulting adaptive scaling factor $\alpha_t^{\ell} = \alpha/\sqrt{\alpha^2 + H_{t}^{\ell}}$ (line 8) ensures that layers subject to higher noise levels (large $H_t^\ell$) receive proportionally smaller effective learning rates, consistent with classical stochastic optimization theory.
 We implement this by reweighting the base learning rate with the ratio $\alpha_t^{\ell}/\alpha_t^{m}$ (where $\alpha_t^{m}=\max_{\ell\in\gG_{\ell}}\alpha_t^{\ell}$), thereby aligning the updates across layers under a unified theoretical principle.
 While our theoretical framework (see \cref{sec:analysis}) assumes two independent gradient estimates $G_{t}^{\ell}$ and $\tilde{G}_{t}^{\ell}$, in practice we approximate $\tilde{G}_t^\ell$ by the previous step gradient $G_{t-1}^{\ell}$.
 This avoids doubling the batch size and keeps the total number of sampled data consistent with standard baselines, thus ensuring fair comparisons in empirical evaluation.

-\textbf{Comparison with Other Optimizers.} Compared to Muon \citep{jordan2024muon}, Scion \citep{pethick2025training}, and D-Muon \citep{liu2025muon}, our method introduces noise-adaptive layer-wise learning rates by estimating gradient variance in the dual norm induced by the chosen LMO.
+\textbf{Comparison with Other Optimizers.} Compared to Muon \citep{jordan2024muon}, Scion \citep{pethick2025training}, Gloun \citep{riabinin2025gluon}, and D-Muon \citep{liu2025muon}, our method introduces noise-adaptive layer-wise learning rates by estimating gradient variance in the dual norm induced by the chosen LMO.
 Unlike Muon and D-Muon, which use AdamW for embedding and LM head layers, we adopt a geometry-aware framework (similar to Scion) and update these weight-sharing layers with Signum (see \cref{tbl:lmo}).
+The main distinction between our work and \cite{riabinin2025gluon} is that our paper studies noise-adaptive layerwise learning rates motivated by \cref{fig:noise_heterogeneity}, whereas \cite{riabinin2025gluon} considers layerwise learning rates arising from varying smoothness parameters.
+This conceptual difference leads to quite different proof techniques (see \cref{sec:proof_outline}).

 Optimizers such as LARS \citep{you2017scaling} and LAMB \citep{you2019large} also use layer-wise rescaling to stabilize large-batch training.
 However, these methods treat all layers uniformly.
 In contrast, our algorithm is geometry-aware, selecting norms tailored to hidden, embedding, and normalization layers, and updating them through LMOs with noise-adaptive scaling.